 Connect the power cable to the dashcam.

-Once you've hardwired the power source, the camera starts up automatically every time you turn on the vehicle.
+Once you've hardwired the power source, the dashcam starts up automatically every time you turn on the vehicle.

 Start your vehicle to test the dashcam.

 When a dashcam is in storage, the battery gets completely drained.
-Before using the dashcam, you need to charge it for an extended period of time, using at least a 2A power source, before the dashcam turns on.
+Before using the dashcam, you need to charge it for an extended period of time, using at least a 2A power source before turning it on.

 Once you have tested your dashcam, run the power cable along the headliner of the vehicle from the A-Pillar to the power source.